 - Parkinson’s Disease

 - Physical Disabilities

 - Terminal Illness

 You will not be eligible for VAT relief if you have a temporary physical disability such as a broken leg.

 If you qualify for VAT relief, and are buying the product for yourself, or on behalf of someone who is eligible, then you will usually be asked to complete a short form with your name and address, details of the medical condition, and your signature.
 These forms will be provided in the mobility retail shop, or at the checkout page of an online shop, you do not need to contact HMRC.
 Unfortunately it is not possible for VAT to be refunded once paid, so you will need to ensure it has been deducted before the purchase is complete.

-Please click here to see a list of other local organisations offering benefits advice.
-If you phone the number on your paperwork you may be granted an extension of the due date, which might allow enough time for an appointment to become available, either at the ILC or one of the other organisations.
+Unfortunately this is no longer a service we are able to offer.
+Please click here to see a list of other local organisations who may be able to help.
+If you phone the number on your paperwork you may be granted an extension of the due date, which may allow you more time to arrange an appointment with one of the other organisations.